 I don’t know about your family, but we tend to eat more when we are camping.
 There is something about eating outside that everything tastes better.

 We write out what we want for camp meals ahead of time and then we grocery shop for those items.
 Trying to also consider using leftovers for the next day’s meals or using the same ingredients for multiple meals.
+We make the camping checklist for kids easy with our Camping Food Checklist!

 - Coffee / Tea